HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 Additionally:

 - Implementers SHOULD NOT populate `Resource.id`, `Resource.meta`, or `Resource.text` elements.
-- Implementers SHOULD populate `Bundle.entry.fullUrl` elements with short resource-scheme URIs (e.g., {"fullUrl": "resource:0}).
+- Implementers SHOULD populate `Bundle.entry.fullUrl` elements with short resource-scheme URIs (e.g., {"fullUrl": "r:0}).
-- Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "Patient/resource:0"}}) which SHOULD resolve within the bundle.
+- Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "Patient/r:0"}}) which SHALL resolve within the bundle.
 - Implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when using any value from a value set with a `required` binding, or using specified values from a value set with an `extensible` binding.
 - Likewise, implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when specifying codes that are fixed in profiles.
 - Use `YYYY-MM-DD` precision for all `dateTime` fields.
 Greater precision will result in a warning when validating a resource.